eesd-epfl/StoneMasonryDatabase/readme.md

 # License
 MIT License

-Copyright (c) 2021 EESD Department
+Copyright (c) 2021 Earthquake Engineering and Structural Dynamics Laboratory.
+Ecole Polytechnique Fédérale de Lausanne (EPFL)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal